relaxwenj/Project-Adventure/README.md

 # an estimate of how many hours you spent on the project:

 Around 18 hours.
-I used around 10 hours to understand the promp, set up the map, and twirte the code.
+I used around 10 hours to understand the promp, set up the map, and wirte the code.
 Around 5 hours to test run and debug.
 Around 2 hours to write the README.md

 # a description of how you tested your code: